 This is not the first time I’ve heard impostor syndrome framed as a positive… as something we should “embrace.”
-Some have even described it as their career “super power.”
+One even described it as her career “superpower.”

-I understand the thinking, because over the three decades I’ve been working with this topic, I’ve said much the same.
+I understand the thinking because over the three decades I’ve been working on this topic, I’ve said much the same.

-In fact, I dedicated a couple of paragraphs in my book to the adaptive elements of impostor syndrome.
+In fact, I dedicated a couple of paragraphs in my book to some of the adaptive elements of impostor syndrome.

-However, in the last few years I’ve come to see this notion that we should embrace our impostor feelings as being based on a false narrative.
+That’s because the advice to embrace our impostor feelings is based on a false narrative.